Peter Stuyvesant: Personal life

+In 1665, Stuyvesant went to the Netherlands to report on his term as governor.
+On his return to the colony, he spent the remainder of his life outside the city on his 62-acre (25 ha) farm, Stuyvesant Farm, also known as the Great Bouwerie, beyond which stretched the woods and swamps of the village of Nieuw Haarlem.
 He died in August 1672 and his body was entombed in the east wall of St. Mark's Church in-the-Bowery, which sits on the site of Stuyvesant's family chapel.

+A pear tree that he reputedly brought from the Netherlands in 1647 remained at the corner of Thirteenth Street and Third Avenue until 1867 when it was destroyed by a storm, bearing fruit almost to the last.
+The house on the Great Bouwerie was destroyed by fire in 1778.

 Descendants

 Hamilton Fish, a Governor of New York, was descended from Stuyvesant.

 The last acknowledged descendant of Peter Stuyvesant to bear his surname was Augustus van Horne Stuyvesant Jr., who died a bachelor in 1953 at the age of 83 in his mansion at 2 East 79th Street.
 Rutherfurd Stuyvesant, the 19th-century New York developer, and his descendants are also descended from Peter Stuyvesant; however, Rutherford Stuyvesant's name was changed from Stuyvesant Rutherford in 1863 to satisfy the terms of the 1847 will of Peter Gerard Stuyvesant.